Attack Resistance Management

 |Chrome iOS||90, 93, 94, 95, 96, 97, 98, 99, 100, 101, 102, 103, 105|

-To authenticate in the ARM, you need a valid user in at least one of these providers:
+To authenticate in the platform, you need a valid user in at least one of these providers:

 For added security, we do not manage users, credentials or MFA (multi-factor authentication).
 We adopt our customers' policies.

-All customer data is consolidated in this ARM's section.
+All customer data is consolidated in this section of the platform.
 Each organization has a data bucket that only users of that organization can access.

 In this section, you will find the following subsections (see the right-hand menu):

-Charts and indicators will help you know what is happening with your applications.
+In analytics, you can see charts and indicators that will help you know what is happening with your applications.
 Information presented, among others, includes the following:

 - Exposure over time